 I-4-12.
-Dredging Operations and Environmental Research (DOER).
+Dredging Operations and Environmental Research.

 a.
 Program Objective.
 The Dredging Operations and Environmental Research (DOER) program is the only research program in the Federal government that addresses the science, engineering, and technology needs related to efficient and sustainable dredging and management of >200 million cubic yards of sediment that must be removed from navigation channels, ports, and harbors in the United States every year.
+The DOER program develops innovations supporting reducing operational costs, increasing beneficial use of dredged material, and expanding national value from navigation infrastructure and operations.